 Perhaps we should ask our visiting speaker about it?
 It always helps to be armed with a question!

 No need.
 It was his myth of the day.
 If I say he was somewhat scathing it would be a huge understatement.
-Very limited research showed powdered granite to be of no use at all!
+Recent research showed powdered granite to be of no use whatsoever as a nutrient source.